-Additionally, as a member of FICC, we may be required to pay a pro rata share of the losses incurred by the organization and provide liquidity support in the event of the default of another member to the extent that the defaulting member's clearing fund obligation and the prescribed loss allocation to FICC is depleted.
+Additionally, as a member of certain industry clearing and settlement exchanges, we may be required to pay a pro rata share of the losses incurred by the organization and provide liquidity support in the event of the default of another member to the extent that the defaulting member's clearing fund obligation and the prescribed loss allocation to FICC is depleted.
 It is difficult to estimate our maximum possible exposure under the membership agreement, since this would require an assessment of future claims that may be made against us that have not yet occurred.
-We did not record any liabilities under these arrangements as of both December 31, 2023 and 2022.
-Average investment securities decreased to \$105.77 billion in 2023 from \$111.93 billion in 2022.
-The portfolio declined across major asset classes, which was primarily driven by a smaller balance sheet from lower client deposits amidst a higher level of market rates.
+We did not record any liabilities under these arrangements as of both December 31, 2024 and 2023.